Edozie101/VirtualDesktop/README.md

-Ibex - 3D Virtual Reality Desktop/Compositing Manager for X11/Linux, Windows and Mac OS
+**Ibex** 3D Virtual Reality Desktop/Compositing Manager for X11/Linux, Windows and Mac OS

 # About
 Ibex is a simple 3D Virtual Reality (VR) world that will allow you to have a number of virtual monitors that contain your current actual desktop.
 The idea is for you to have a pretty virtual world to work in regardless of where you are